HTML Character Encodings

 A character encoding is a method of converting bytes into characters.
-To validate or display an HTML document, a program must choose a character encoding.
+To validate or display an HTML document properly, a program must choose a proper character encoding.

 ASCII encoding supports only the upper- and lowercase Latin alphabet, the numbers 0-9, and some extra characters: a total of 128 characters in all.
 You can have a look at complete set of Printable ASCII Characters